Gromov-Witten theory with maximal contacts: Introduction

 \subsection{Acknowledgements}

-We are grateful to Michel van Garrel for encouragement and enthusiasm.
-We have benefited from helpful conversations with Dan Abramovich, Luca Battistella, Andrea Brini, Mark Gross, Davesh Maulik, Helge Ruddat, and Jonathan Wise.
-N.N. was supported by EPSRC grant EP/R009325/1.
+We are grateful to M. van Garrel for encouragement.
+We have benefited from conversations with D. Abramovich, P. Aluffi, L. Battistella, A. Brini, M. Gross, D. Maulik, S.~Molcho, H. Ruddat, J. Wise, and F. You.
+We thank the anonymous referee for helpful suggestions.
+N.N. was supported by EPSRC grant EP/R009325/1 and the Herchel Smith Fund.
+Figure~\ref{fig example} was created using the package Polymake.